Trading the Hong Kong Dollar Successfully

 |FBS||$1||IFSC||$123 Free||Read Review||Visit Broker|

 * Not valid for EU traders, T&C apply

 The Economy of Hong Kong Behind the HKD

-Although Hong Kong has been a part of China for many years, it is still largely operated as an autonomous region with a small economy of its own that is ranked 39th in the world according to its GDP.
-The GDP growth of Hong Kong has been fairly volatile in the last 20 years, however overall it has usually been over 5% and occasionally has high as 10%.
-Rates of inflation have also been erratic – up to 10% during 1995 but actually being negative for over 4 years at the turn of the century.
-In recent times, the interest rates of the HKD have been pretty low however real estate developers’ debts that are underwritten by the nation’s banks are a volatile and significant influence on Hong Kong’s economy.
+Although Hong Kong has been a part of China for many years, it is still largely operated as an autonomous region with a small economy of its own, which is ranked 39th in the world according to its GDP.
+The GDP growth of Hong Kong has been fairly volatile in the last 20 years; however, overall it has usually been over 5%, and occasionally as high as 10%.
+Rates of inflation have also been erratic – up to 10% during 1995, but actually being negative for over 4 years at the turn of the century.
+In recent times, the interest rates of the HKD have been pretty low.
+However, real estate developers’ debts, which are underwritten by the nation’s banks, are a volatile and significant influence on Hong Kong’s economy.
 For a long time, Hong Kong has been a key financial and trading hub in Asia thanks to its low taxes.
-Almost every significant securities house and global bank has housed an office in the country and the Hong Kong Stock Exchange is rated 6th largest in the world by market capitalisation.
-Unsurprisingly, the nation’s economy is heavily services based and, although manufacturing does take place in Hong Kong, over 80% of the workforce is employed in the service industry including hospitality, financial services, retail and trade.
-There is a school of thought which says that as Shanghai is becoming more important as a financial centre, Hong Kong must eventually become less significant however there is no sign of this happening yet.
+Almost every significant securities house and global bank has housed an office in the country, and the Hong Kong Stock Exchange is rated the sixth largest in the world by market capitalisation.
+Unsurprisingly, the nation’s economy is heavily services-based and, although manufacturing does take place in Hong Kong, over 80% of the workforce is employed in the service industry, including hospitality, financial services, retail and trade.
+There is a school of thought that says that as Shanghai is becoming more important as a financial centre, Hong Kong must eventually become less significant.
+There is, however, no sign of this happening yet.

 Which Factors Drive the Hong Kong Dollar?